deadlydog/PowerShell.tiPS/ReadMe.md

 Possible values for the `-AutomaticallyWritePowerShellTip` parameter are `Never`, `EverySession`, `Daily`, and `Weekly`.

+Tips will only be automatically shown in interactive PowerShell sessions.
+This prevents them from appearing unexpectedly when running scripts or other automated processes.

 ### ⬆ Automatic updates

 New tips are obtained by updating the tiPS module.